 What is a Dearheart Persian?
 You may recognize them in the commercials for Fancy Feast.
-Fancy Feast has been using the Dearheart Chinchilla Silver Persians solely lose to 50 years.
+Fancy Feast has been using the Dearheart Chinchilla Silver Persians solely for close to 50 years.

-Persian is the breed; Silver is the category; Chinchilla/Shaded is the color classification; Dearheart is the line.
+Persian is the breed; Silver is the division; Chinchilla/Shaded is the color classification; Dearheart is the line.

 A Dearheart Persian is the breeder name of a Chinchilla/Shaded Silver Persian bred originally by Jeanne Ramsdale and her husband Philip N. Ramsdale D.V.M.
 It is the oldest man made cat breed in the world.

 They are one of the only man made lines with the Angora set in and the long haired angora is now extinct.
 It takes generations to "set" a trait.
 (Sometimes traits are lost when trying to improve them by breeding to another line or color.)

 Persian breeders started breeding for the peked (flat) face and now this is one of the only lines that have the traditional Persian head.
 This along with a terrible fire has made the Dearheart Chinchilla Silver Persian a truly rare breed.

 They bred for beauty but also put health as a top priority.
 They do not have the respiratory, eye or heart problems that standard Persians tend to have.